 Other than the heater, which effectively allows the tube to work, the two devices look somewhat similar with three leads.

-Triode tubes and JFETs are different electrical components but they work similarly in the context of many audio devices including tremolos.
-The anode, cathode and grid of the tube are somewhat analogous to the source, drain and gate or the JFET, respectively.
+Triode tubes and JFETs are different electrical components, but they work similarly in the context of many audio devices, including tremolos.
+The tube’s anode, cathode, and grid are somewhat analogous to the source, drain and gate or the JFET, respectively.

-The bias voltage is a DC voltage that is applied to the grid of the tube or gate of the JFET in order to set a baseline current through the device.
+The bias voltage is a DC voltage applied to the grid of the tube or gate of the JFET to set a baseline current through the device.
 The input/program audio signal (AC voltage) is then superimposed on top of the DC bias to control the output audio (AC signal).

 The grid or gate, then, controls the current (output voltage) between the anode and cathode or source and drain, respectively.